Bursaries, Grants & Scholarships

 First-year medical students have a separate fund, the Brett Fund, and may not apply to both sources to fund the same books.
 There is a special Sheila Edmonds fund to support book grants for student mathematicians.

-Research and project grants and the US travel bursary
+Research and project grants

 Newnham has a wide range of funds to support travel costs in the vacations.